Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Methodology

 The measurements of $w_{\mathrm{p}}$ and $\Delta\Sigma$ made from the real data depend implicitly on the fiducial cosmology used to transform redshifts into distances.
 This procedure is mimicked in the galaxy clustering and galaxy-galaxy lensing measurements made from the simulations used to construct the emulator, assuming that the observer uses a fiducial cosmological model (different from that of the simulation).
+We adopt the procedure described in \cite{Lange:2019}, where these effects are incorporated by modifying the box geometry and appropriately adjusting the coordinate system.
 In doing this, we assumed a fixed {\sl Planck}-like cosmology, with $\Omega_m=0.314$.
 This is slightly different from the cosmology assumed in the real data ($\Omega_m=0.3$) \citep{Dvornik:2022xap}, but we verified that the difference is negligible given the sensitivity of our measurements (the effect is less than 7\% of the statistical uncertainties).